 Criterion 10.17 is TBD (awaiting translation).
 Article 12 of the Agreement on KYC and CDD requires reporting units to consider the intensity of CDD measures for customers in accordance with their ML/TF risks.
 When the risk is higher, “deep” CDD measures should be implemented.
 Such measures including obtaining of further information and senior manager’s approval are specified in Article 17.[For Lao PDR: To Lao PDR: can you elaborate on the meaning of the terms “deep”, “cursory” and “thorough” measures in the unofficial translation.
 It is not clear from the translation provided that these categories sufficiently cover the requisite level of CDD or EDD].

 Criterion 10.18 is mostly/partly met (awaiting translation).
 Simplified CDD measures can be adopted for low risk customers as per the risk assessment which is done accordance with Article 14 (and considers risks associated with customer, product, service, delivery channel and geography).
-Management process are laid down in Article 18 of the Agreement on KYC and CDD.
+Management processes are laid down in Article 18 of the Agreement on KYC and CDD.
 Where a reporting entity suspects transactions or activities involve or relate to money laundering or financing of terrorism, the reporting entity must increase the risk to high and conduct the deep measures customer due diligence immediately.

 Failure to satisfactorily complete CDD